cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 We assume that the values produced and consumed by the above functions are all byte strings, with fixed lengths:

-- `Nseed`: The length in bytes of a key seed
+- `Nseed`: The minimum length in bytes of a key seed
 - `Nek`: The length in bytes of a public encapsulation key
 - `Ndk`: The length in bytes of a secret decapsulation key
 - `Nct`: The length in bytes of a ciphertext produced by `Encaps`